angaza/nexus-channel-models/coap_format_spec.md

 The following option type must be present in all requests:

 * Uri-Path (Option Number 11).
-Typical Nexus Channel Core resource URIs follow a pattern of xx(x)/yy(y)/(zzz), with xx(x) indicating the category of resource,  yy(y) indicating the primary resource type, and (zzz) optionally urther defining the resource.
-In this way, the URI may *roughly* mirror the OCF resource definition 'type' (rt).
-However, this URI scheme is suggested and not required.
+This option will be present one time for each portion of the `uri-path`.
+For example, a resource located at URI `batt` would have one `uri-path` option in the GET/POST request, but a resource located at URI `batt/secondary` would have two `uri-path` options (one for `batt`, one for `secondary`).

-(There may be multiple `uri-path` options present, e.g. 'batt/main' and 'batt/sec' are both valid URIs, as is just 'batt').
+Typical Nexus Channel Core resource URIs follow a pattern of xx(x)/yy(y)/(zzz), with xx(x) indicating the category of resource,  yy(y) indicating the primary resource type, and (zzz) optionally further defining the resource instance.

 The following option type *should* be present in all responses: